HEnquist/camilladsp/README.md

 Filters can be both IIR and FIR.
 IIR filters are implemented as biquads, while FIR use convolution via FFT/IFFT.
 A filter can be applied to any number of channels.
 All processing is done in chunks of a fixed number of samples.
 A small number of samples gives a small in-out latency while a larger number is required for long FIR filters.
-The full configuration is given in a yaml file.
+The full configuration is given in a YAML file.

 # Disclaimer